-Dow argues that Black mothers considered the controlling image of the thug and gendered racism serious obstacles to the success of their sons.
-They had to do emotional labor and identity work around ensuring educators, police officers, and the broader public did not perceive their sons as criminal.
-Dow bases these conclusions off data collected through 40 out of 60 in-depth interviews she did as part of a larger project on Black mothers in the middle class.
-Her most recent book Mothering While Black: Boundaries and Burdens of Middle-Class Parenthood provides this broader context.
+Dow argues that Black mothers considered the controlling image of the thug and gendered racism as serious obstacles to the success of their sons.
+They had to do emotional labor and identity work around ensuring educators, police officers, and the broader public did not perceive their sons as criminals.
+Dow bases these conclusions on data collected through 40 out of 60 in-depth interviews she did as part of a larger project on Black mothers in the middle class.
+Her most recent book Mothering While Black: Boundaries and Burdens of Middle-Class Parenthood provide this broader context.

 Dow did these interviews in the San Francisco Bay Area between 2009 and 2011, determining their middle class status based on their educational level and total family income.
 The mothers she interviewed had children at least 10 years of age or younger.
 They answered questions about their families of origin, how they became mothers, their concerns as a parent, and their parenting practices.

 Why Black Mothers Must Protect Their Sons From Racism and Criminalization

 Overall, mothers expressed concern about the safety of their sons and how to avoid or push back against the criminalization of Black boys.
 These parents felt that middle-class status gave them access to additional resources, but did little to protect their sons from the way society destabilizes and diminishes Black male youth due to their race and gender.
 The parents felt their sons faced greater scrutiny, particularly at school or among peers, since white people perceived their sons as poor or criminals.
 This created a circumstance wherein teachers and educators threatened the development of Black boys and parents had to monitor other adults to ensure their child received fair treatment.